Federalism in Australia: Development of Australian Federalism

 Since federation, the balance of power between levels of government has shifted substantially from the founders' vision.
 The shift has transferred power from State governments to the Commonwealth government.
 While voters have generally rejected proposals to enhance the Commonwealth's authority through constitutional amendment, the High Court has obliged, with generous interpretation of the Commonwealth's enumerated powers.
 A major factor has been the way the Commonwealth government has monopolised access to the main revenue sources.

 For the first two decades, Australian federalism stayed reasonably true to the "co-ordinate" vision of the framers.
 In co-ordinate federalism, the Commonwealth and the States were both financially and politically independent within their own spheres of responsibility.
 This was reinforced by the High Court, which in a number of decisions in those early years rejected Commonwealth government attempts to extend its authority into areas of State jurisdiction.

-A factor in the expansion of Commonwealth powers Australia's involvement in the First World War.
+A factor in the expansion of Commonwealth powers was Australia's involvement in the First World War.
 The turning point really came, though, with the High Court's decision in the 1920 Engineers Case, Amalgamated Society of Engineers v Adelaide Steamship Co Ltd, repudiating its early doctrines that had protected the co-ordinate model and the place of the States in the federation.

 A system of co-operative federalism began to emerge in the 1920s and 1930s in response to both internal and external pressures.
 Elements of cooperative federalism included: the establishment of the Australian Loan Council in response to intergovernmental competition in the loan markets; the co-ordination of economic management and budgetary policies during the Great Depression; and the establishment of joint consultative bodies, usually in the form of ministerial councils.